ESA-VirES/VirES-Server/README.md

 # VirES Server
-This repository groups SW packages needed by a VieES server instance.
+This repository groups SW packages needed by a VirES server instance.
 Content of the repository is:

 * `vires` - VirES server - EOxServer extension package